UltiRequiem/meta/deno/readme.md

+# Deno

+> All from [common](../common) applies here.

-# A modern runtime for JavaScript and TypeScript.
+Deno is a simple, modern and secure runtime for JavaScript and TypeScript that uses V8 and is built in Rust.

-Deno is more complex because lot of ways to ship stuff
+Is cool because 👇

+- Has built-in utilities like a dependency inspector/code formatter/linter

+- No file, network, or environment access, unless explicitly enabled.

+- Supports TypeScript out of the box.

+- Ships only a single executable file.

+## Musts

+- Written in TypeScript

+- Named exports

+> Even if is only one function

+- Code coverage upper than 50%

 ## GitHub Workflows